Whether it’s in your backyard, with your local community group, at a business, or even at school, planting a tree is as easy as One, Two, Tree!

-We’re thrilled to be the first SA council to partner with One Tree Per Child, Green Adelaide, Arborgreen, and Trees For Life in order to bring this canopy program to our community.
+We’re thrilled to be the first SA council teaming up with One Tree Per Child, Green Adelaide, Arborgreen, and Trees For Life to bring this awesome program to our community.
+Let’s join forces and cool down Onkaparinga, while helping our pollinators thrive - one tree at a time!

-If you missed out don't panic - you can still check out the information provided below to help choose the best tree for your garden and view the video for tips on how to plant it for success!
+If you missed out on a free tree this year, don’t worry!
+You can still find helpful information below on choosing the best tree for your garden and be sure to watch our video for expert planting tips to ensure you succeed.

 Local native trees and shrubs are a great low maintenance option for your garden.
 Adelaide’s native trees have adapted to survive our hot summers and wet winters – and generally need minimal TLC.